How To Use And Configure WordPress Widgets – Part 4

 (Archives Widget)

-There is not much to configure.
-You can add a title, and choose whether to display items in your sidebar as a dropdown menu, and show the number of posts published each month .
+There’s really very little to configure.
+You can add a widget title, and choose whether to display items in the sidebar area in a dropdown menu, and show the number of posts published each month .
 Click Save when done …

 WordPress Archives Widget settings